mrw1986/fftcg_companion/cline_docs/currentTask.md

 ## Theme Customization Status

 - Theme customization has been implemented with light, dark, and system modes
+- Fixed null check error in ThemeSettingsPage when accessing FlexColor.schemes
+  - Added null safety check when accessing predefined color schemes
+  - Provided fallback to Material scheme when a scheme is not available
 - Custom color selection has been implemented with a color picker
 - Predefined color schemes have been added
 - Theme settings are persisted using Hive storage